 Peanut butter blossoms seem to top everyone’s favorite cookie list, especially during the holidays.
 Who can resist them?
-This Peanut Butter Snickerdoodle Blossoms recipe kicks the scrumptiousness up a notch.
+This Peanut Butter Snickerdoodle Blossoms recipe takes that basic recipe and kicks the scrumptiousness up a notch.
 You start with a sweet and salty peanut butter cookie, roll it in cinnamon and sugar, bake it, then top with a luscious chocolate kiss.
-Easy to make, this cookie batter whips up in 15 minutes and bakes for another 10 minutes, so you can an incredible dessert sweet treat in less than half an hour!
+Easy to make, this cookie batter whips up in 15 minutes and bakes for another ten, so you can have an incredible dessert sweet treat in less than half an hour!

 Peanut Butter Snickerdoodle Blossoms

 Every Christmas, my aunt made these cookies for her holiday cookie tray.
 Her other cookies were wonderful too, but these were always my favorite.
 When I started dating my husband (the OG cookie monster), I made him a batch and he was hooked.